k8snetworkplumbingwg/sriov-network-device-plugin/README.md

 }

 ```
-## Virtual Deployments

-SR-IOV network device plugin supports running in a virtualized environment.
-However, not all device selectors are
-applicable as the VFs are passthrough to the VM without any association to their respective PF, hence any device
-selector that relies on the association between a VF and its PF will not work and therefore the _pfNames_ and
-_rootDevices_ extended selectors will not work in a virtual deployment.
-The common selector _pciAddress_ can be
-used to select the virtual device.

-### Virtual environments with no iommu

-SR-IOV network device plugin supports allocating VFIO devices in a virtualized environment without a virtualized iommu.
-For more information refer to [this](./docs/dpdk/README-virt.md).

 ## Example deployments

 We assume that you have working K8s cluster configured with one of the supported meta plugins for multi-network support.
 Please see [Features](#features) and [Quick Start](#quick-start) sections for more information on required CNI plugins.